cygwin/cygwin-install-action/README.md

   * `cd ${GITHUB_WORKSPACE}` in your shell script, or
   * prevent the profile script from changing directory by putting `CHERE_INVOKING` into the environment

+If you want the opposite – the system PATH to remain unchanged by this action – add `add-to-path: false` to the action settings.

 Symlinks
 --------